Burn2-0/north-burnistan/Talia/September.md

 The ranger lead, The person who should exemplify everything that it means to be a Burner break the basic principles of being a burner.
 She leads purely on the fear she creates by banning people that speak out against her.
 If this were not the case why is she so scared of me.
 She would be able to publicly debate with me, without going silent and then runnning away.
 She would do what rangers do...
 She would communicate.

-I am going to file another complaint once I have finished this.
-This is to be the actual complaint as there is a limit on the number of characters I can add to an official complaint.
 I do not see my ban as legitmate, I see myself as an illegitmately excluded Burner.

 ### Appeal...